 As a result, the giant otter is listed as “Endangered” on the IUCN Red List of Threatened Species.

 But if you do manage to find them in the wild, giant otters are one of the most entertaining Brazilian animals to watch.
-They live in social groups, composed of a breeding pair and their offspring, and they rest, play, fish and sleep together.
+They live in social groups, composed of a breeding pair and their offspring that rest, play, fish and sleep together.
 They seem to exist in the constant state of motion of catching and eating fish.

-The best place to see giant otters in the wild is the Brazilian Pantanal, on the banks of Cuiaba river, around Porto Jofre.
+The best place to see giant otters in the wild is the Brazilian Pantanal, on the banks of the Cuiaba River, around Porto Jofre.
 We spotted the group in the video above one late afternoon and spent a good half an hour watching their antiques.

 The Crab-eating fox is an attractive canid that is not closely related to true foxes.
 These animals form monogamous pairs and congregate in small hunting packs that prey mainly on rodents, birds, reptiles and insects.
 During the wet season, they often search for crabs and other crustaceans on the muddy floodplains, which gives them their name.

 They are widely distributed across central and southern Brazil and can be spotted in most forested areas.
 The Pantanal is one of the best places to see the Crab-eating fox, but there is also a high chance of spotting one of these cute Brazilian animals in most forests and savannas across the country.